-- A customer may request transactions that pose an inherently higher risk to the Islamic bank licensee.
-Factors that may be considered as indicators of higher risk include: - (a) A request is made to transfer funds to a higher risk jurisdiction/country/region without a reasonable business purpose provided; and - (b) A transaction is requested to be executed, where the licensee is made aware that the transaction will be cleared/settled through an unregulated entity. - FC-C.2.10 An Islamic bank licensee should analyse the specific risk factors, which arise from the use of intermediaries and their services.
-Intermediaries' involvement may vary with respect to the activity they undertake and their relationship with the licensees.
-Licensee should understand who the intermediary is and perform a risk assessment on the intermediary prior to establishing a business relationship.
+FC-C.2.8 Determining the risks of product, service, transaction or the delivery channel offered to customers may include a consideration of their attributes, as well as any associated risk mitigation measures.
+Products and services that may indicate a higher risk include: (a) Private banking; (b) Anonymous transactions (which may include cash); (c) Non-face-to-face business relationships or transactions; (d) Payment received from unknown or un-associated third parties; (e) Products or services that may inherently favour anonymity or obscure information about underlying customer transactions; (f) The geographical reach of the product or service offered, such as those emanating from higher risk jurisdictions; (g) Products with unusual complexity or structure and with no obvious economic purpose; (h) Products or services that permit the unrestricted or anonymous transfer of value (by payment or change of asset ownership) to an unrelated third party, particularly those residing in a higher risk jurisdiction; and (i) Use of new technologies or payment methods not used in the normal course of business by the conventional bank licensee .
+Distribution Channel Risk FC-C.2.9 A customer may request transactions that pose an inherently higher risk to the conventional bank licensee .
+Factors that may be considered as indicators of higher risk include: (a) A request is made to transfer funds to a higher risk jurisdiction/country/region without a reasonable business purpose provided; and (b) A transaction is requested to be executed, where the licensee is made aware that the transaction will be cleared/settled through an unregulated entity.
+FC-C.2.10 A conventional bank licensee should analyse the specific risk factors, which arise from the ГС-С.2.10 use of intermediaries and their services.
+Intermediaries' involvement may vary with respect to the activity they undertake and their relationship with the licensees .
+Licensees should understand who the intermediary is and perform a risk assessment on the intermediary prior to establishing a business relationship.
 Licensees and intermediaries should establish clearly their respective responsibilities for compliance with applicable regulation.